JefroB/AI-Tools/README.md

 A comprehensive collection of utilities designed for AI assistants and developers, providing enhanced file operations, code manipulation, execution capabilities, project management tools, and cost-efficiency features.

+## Major Version D Release

+We're excited to announce the release of **Major Version D** of the AI-Tools toolkit!
+This milestone release consolidates and enhances all the features introduced in version C, with a focus on improved integration, enhanced documentation, and a more streamlined API.

+Key improvements in Version D:
+- Better integration between components
+- More comprehensive and consistent documentation
+- More intuitive and consistent API design
+- Performance improvements
+- Expanded test coverage

+For detailed information about the Version D release, see [MAJOR_VERSION_D.md](./docs/MAJOR_VERSION_D.md).

 ## Overview

 AI Tools provides a set of utilities that simplify common operations with improved error handling and enhanced options.
 These tools are particularly useful for AI assistants that need to interact with the file system, manipulate code, execute commands, and manage projects in a robust and user-friendly way.
 Version 3.0 adds significant features for API optimization, security scanning, UI testing, and external API integration.